Concordium/concordium.github.io/source/mainnet/smart-contracts/references/host-fns.rst

             *invoking* contract) has changed (``1``) or not (``0``) and the remaining 23 bits are the index of the return value that can be used in a call to |get_parameter_size|_ and |get_parameter_section|_.
+            If the fourth byte is 0 the call failed because of a logic error and there is a return value.
+Bits 1..24 of the response are the index of the return value.
+Bits 32..64 are to be interpreted in two's complement and will be a negative number indicating the error code.
-            Otherwise, the call failed and only the forth byte is set.
-With the value:
+            Otherwise, the call failed and only the fourth byte is set.
+Possible values are:

             ``1`` if the call failed because of insufficient funds.